The Maid of Pskov

 Pskovityanka was Rimsky-Korsakov's first opera, and he revised it twice; once in 1876-7, when he added a prologue, and again in 1891-2, without the prologue (which was subsequently rewritten and became in 1898 the one act opera Boyarïnya Vera Sheloga).
-The third version was made famous by Chaliapin in the role of the Tsar.
+The third version was made famous by Feodor Chaliapin in the role of the Tsar.
 The opera was introduced to Paris in 1909, also with Chaliapin, by Diaghilev, under the title Ivan the Terrible.

 Composition history

 The first product of the composer's interest in this work was a lullaby composed in 1866.
 Rimsky-Korsakov then set to work in full earnest on an operatic treatment in the winter of 1867-1868.
 There are 3 versions of the opera.
 The original version was composed in the years 1868–1872, and received its premiere in 1873.
 The composer revised the opera in the years 1876–1877.
 Later he completed a final version in the years 1891–1892.